holunda-io/c7/.github/ISSUE_TEMPLATE/1_bug_report.md

 ---
 name: 'Bug report'
-about: 'Report a bug in camunda-bpm-data'
+about: 'Report a bug in holunda-c7'
 title:
 labels: 'type: bug :bug:'
 assignees: